 Honorary Membership may be awarded to a person in appreciation of outstanding service to the Alliance or in recognition of distinguished achievement related to groundwater management and conservation in Texas.

 Any District Member may nominate a person for Honorary Membership in the Alliance.
 Nominations shall be delivered to the Secretary, Executive Director, or designated staff of the Alliance.
+Nominations may also be made from the floor by any District Member during a regular business meeting of the Alliance.

 Upon receipt of a nomination for Honorary Membership in the Alliance, the Secretary, Executive Director, or designated staff shall forward it to Executive Committee.
 The Executive Committee shall review the nomination and take action on whether or not to present it to the general membership for approval.